CTCycle/BGRemover/README.md

 ## How to use

-Run the main python file (BGRemover.py) and use the GUI to process the pictures.
-Remember that the pretrained model works best on human subjects, and you results may vary when used with other subjects.
-Add the pretrained weights (model.h5) in modules/pretrained model, or else the software will throw an error
+Run the main python file (BGRemover.py) and use the GUI to navigate the various options and process the pictures.
+Here you can find a snapshot of the main GUI.
+Select the input folder where you images are located, and an output folder to save the processed pictures.
+First click on Load images to preload all images from the input folder, then click on Remove background.
+The progress bar will show the current state of the operations!

 ![GUI_snapshot](https://github.com/CTCycle/BGRemover/assets/101833494/276edb5a-a063-4e32-81e4-b5d59b057637)

+**Add the pretrained weights (model.h5) in modules/pretrained model, or else the software will throw an error!!!**